 by Susan Flantzer © Unofficial Royalty 2015

-King Henry III became king on October 18, 1216, at the age of nine and reigned 56 years, 29 days, until his death in 1272.
+King Henry III became king on October 18, 1216, at the age of nine and reigned 56 years, 29 days, until he died in 1272.
 Only King George III, Queen Victoria, and Queen Elizabeth II have reigned longer.
-Henry, born at Winchester Castle on October 1, 1207, was the eldest of the five children of King John and his second wife Isabella, Countess of Angoulême in her own right.
+Henry was born at Winchester Castle on October 1, 1207, the eldest of the five children of King John and his second wife Isabella, Countess of Angoulême in her own right.
 Their firstborn child was named after King John’s father, King Henry II.
-All of Henry’s siblings survived into adulthood, made excellent marriages, and all but Joan had children.
+Henry’s siblings all survived into adulthood, made excellent marriages, and all but Joan had children.

 Henry’s siblings:

-King John died on October 18, 1216, leaving Henry, a nine-year-old, to inherit his throne in the midst of the First Barons’ War (1215–17), in which a group of rebellious barons supported by a French army, made war on King John because of his refusal to accept and abide by the Magna Carta.
-Because a large part of eastern England was under the control of the rebellious barons and the French, it was thought that Henry should be crowned as soon as possible to reinforce his claim to the throne.
-Therefore, Henry was crowned on October 28, 2016, at Gloucester Cathedral with a golden circlet belonging to his mother as the coronation regalia were at Westminster in London.
+King John died on October 18, 1216, leaving Henry, a nine-year-old, to inherit his throne amid the First Barons’ War (1215–17), in which a group of rebellious barons supported by a French army, made war on King John because he refused to accept and abide by the Magna Carta.
+The rebellious barons and the French controlled a large part of eastern England.
+Henry was crowned as soon as possible to reinforce his claim to the throne.
+On October 28, 2016, at Gloucester Cathedral Henry was crowned with a golden circlet belonging to his mother as the coronation regalia were at Westminster in London.

 On January 14, 1236, at Canterbury Cathedral, 29-year-old Henry married 13-year-old Eleanor of Provence, the second of the four daughters of Ramon Berenguer IV, Count of Provence and Beatrice of Savoy.
 All four daughters married kings and therefore became queens.